 However, in order to make sure this guide covers everything, we consulted with some friends about the best places they visited and what to do in Los Angeles with kids, so that we wouldn’t miss any of the highlights.
 In the usual format, here is our play, sleep and eat guide to the best things to do in Los Angeles with kids.

-Play – The Best Things to do in LA with Kids
+The Best Things to do in LA with Kids

-We wanted to see all of the iconic parts of Hollywood in the easiest possible way.
+There are so many things to do in LA.
+First, we wanted to see all of the iconic parts of Hollywood in the easiest possible way.
 We took an open top van tour.
 They run every day from 9:30am and take passengers to all of the best parts.

 We saw the iconic Hollywood sign, loads of famous TV and movie sets, the walk of fame and sunset strip.
 They are great with kids and it’s definitely an easy and straight forward way of seeing Hollywood!